Hrushi11/Chat-spam-master/README.md

 # Chat-spam-master

 Python bot of an infinite loop to spam in chats.
-Works on all kinds of chat systems. <br>
-*Please make sure to consult the victim before using this.*
+Works on all kinds of chat systems. *Please make sure to consult the victim before using this.*

 ### To get this project work -